 Take creamed corn from mundane to memorable with this recipe for Creamed Corn with Maple Bacon.

-But today, I’m saying, “My name is Paula, just like Paula Deen.”
+But just for today, I’m saying, “My name is Paula, like Paula Deen.”
 (I’m pretty sure I have more in common with Paula D. than Paula A. anyway.)
-My younger sister sent me Paula Deen’s newest cookbook for Christmas, and one of the recipes inspired me to dress up this family favorite for special meals.
+My younger sister sent me Paula Deen’s newest cookbook for Christmas, and one of the recipes inspired me to dress up a family favorite for special meals.

 - 4 strips bacon